-Department of Revenue

-Sales and Use Tax

-Organization and Statistical Information
+Department of Revenue Sales and Use Tax Organization and Statistical Information

 Director's Office: This office includes the Director, Chief Operating Officer, and key administrative staff responsible for the overall guidance and direction of the DOR.
-This office includes the Public Information Office, the Legislative Office, and the Communications Office.
-The Public Information Office develops and maintains positive media and public relations for the DOR.
+This office includes the Strategy and Communications Office and the Legislative Office.
+The Strategy and Communications Office develops and maintains positive media and public relations for the DOR.
+Additionally, the office handles graphic design, video and social media for the DOR.
 The Legislative Office serves as the DOR's liaison to the General Assembly.
 The office provides technical assistance, develops fiscal and revenue estimates on proposed legislation, and monitors the progress of bills through the Legislature.
-The Communications Office develops and maintains department forms, policies, and procedures.
-The office also maintains the public and internal website, as well as manages the DOR's social media accounts.

 Kenneth J. Zellers served as Director of Revenue from October 2, 2019, through October 12, 2021.
 Joseph Plaggenberg was appointed Acting Director of Revenue on October 12, 2021.
-Wayne Wallingford was appointed Director of Revenue on December 29, 2021.
+Wayne Wallingford was appointed Director of Revenue on January 1, 2022.

+Appendix A

-Appendix A Department of Revenue - Sales and Use Tax Department of Revenue Response
+Department of Revenue - Sales and Use Tax

+Department of Revenue Response to Audit Recommendation